Disclaimers: See Part 1

 "Please, Ri."
 Iona begged.
 "You're shy, but not like I am.
 Once a conversation gets started, you lose your bashfulness.
 I'm such an introvert, I'll never talk to anyone."

-Ri was cogitating on what Iona just spoken.
+Ri was ruminating on what Iona had just expressed.
 "Your father will be there."

 'It'll be nice to see Joxer again.'
 Ri mused.